 In this article, I am going to teach you everything you need to know about it.

-From definitions, concepts, and examples, to practical applications of the term.
+From the problem-solution fit definition, to concepts, examples, and practical applications of the term.

 You’ll find it all here.

 So, without any further ado, let’s dive right in.

 Let me kick things off by giving you a clear explanation of problem-solution fit.

 Here is the problem-solution fit definition:

 The problem-solution fit is the stage at which a startup business has a core group of happy and reference-able customers.

 - You have already built an MVP (minimum viable product),

 - You have found your early adopters (people to use your MVP),